baothaihuynh/Global-YouTube-Statistics-Analysis-2023/README.md

 *Throughout the project, I will leverage:*

-- `Clean Data`: Using Python tools like Pandas or Numpy.
+- `Clean Data`: Using Python tools like Pandas and Numpy.

-- `Analysis`: Using Python tools like Scipy, Pandas or Numpy.
+- `Analysis`: Using Python tools like Scipy, Pandas and Numpy.

-- `Visualization`: Creating informative visualizations using tools like Matplotlib or Seaborn.
+- `Visualization`: Creating informative visualizations using tools like Matplotlib and Seaborn.

 - `Insights Presentation`: Summarizing my findings and insights.